rjeffman/ansible-freeipa/README.md

 * Cluster deployments: Server, replicas and clients in one playbook
 * One-time-password (OTP) support for client installation
 * Repair mode for clients
+* Modules for config management
+* Modules for delegation management
+* Modules for dns config management
 * Modules for dns forwarder management
 * Modules for dns record management
 * Modules for dns zone management